 When a surgical instrument is left in the body after surgery and causes injury, it is usually a clear case of medical malpractice.
 This should never happen and the hospital and surgeon may both be liable for the damage that it has caused and the victim should receive financial compensation for their injuries and future medical care.

-Our team of medical malpractice attorneys at Rosenfeld Injury Lawyers is experienced at handling these complex cases and will fight for your right to be compensated for your injuries or loss.
+Our team of medical malpractice attorneys at Rosenfeld Injury Lawyers LLC is experienced at handling these complex cases and will fight for your right to be compensated for your injuries or loss.
 We invite you to meet with us for a complimentary consultation to discuss your legal options.
 888-424-5757